|Week 2: Phosphorus|

-UT Extension will be hosting three Soybean Scout Schools during July.
-Final details will be announced later, but these field-side programs last approximately 2.5 hours and cover the basics of soybean growth, scouting, pest identification, and general management.
+UT’s Soybean Scout Schools will be held in July (see details below).
+These field-side programs cover the basics of soybean growth, scouting, pest identification, and general management.
 Pesticide recertification and CCA CEU points will be available.
 Scout Schools are offered free of charge with sponsorship from the Tennessee Soybean Promotion Board.
 Registration is not required.
 Participants will receive a scouting notebook and a sweep net while supplies last.